Tag Archive for: exams

 Important Information

-- Written confirmation of your appointment (sent by email) is required to enter the library.
-This, along with your student ID andyour travel exemption certificate, will serve as proof of your reason for visiting.
+- Written confirmation of your appointment (sent by email) is required to enter the university library.
+This, along with your student ID andyour travel exemption certificate, will serve as proof of the necessity of your visit.

-- Any student who needs to come to campus for one of the reasons listed above must bring a completedtravel authorization form (reason 1) and present their student ID to verify their status in the event of a check.
+- Any student who must come to campus for one of the reasons listed above must present a completedtravel authorization form (reason 1) and carry their student ID card to verify their student status in case of a check.

-Due to the current pandemic situation, the government has imposed a curfew on the entire French population.
+Due to the pandemic, the government has imposed a curfew on the entire French population.
 All residents must be home by 6:00 p.m. starting Saturday, January 16, 2021.
-Please see below for how the curfew affects the Faculty’s hours of operation.
+See below for information on how the curfew will affect the Faculty’s hours of operation.

 Opening of the premises

-The Faculty’s facilities in Montpellier (the historic campus and the Arnaud de Villeneuve campus) and Nîmes will close at 6:00 p.m.
+The Faculty's facilities in Montpellier (the historic site and the Arnaud de Villeneuve campus) and Nîmes will close at 6:00 p.m.
 Faculty members must leave the premises by 5:30 p.m.

 Please note that the Jardin des Plantes also closes at 5: 30 p.m.